Is Surrogacy legal in Georgia

 When a child is born, the intended couples are deemed parents, with all the responsibilities and authority that entails.
-A donor or “surrogate mother” has no legal right to be recognized as the child’s biological parent.
+A donor or “surrogate mother in Georgia” has no legal right to be recognized as the child’s biological parent.

 On the other side, Article 144 of the same law suggests that Female and male sex cells, as well as an embryo frozen by the cryopreservation process, can be used for artificial fertilization.
 The time of conservation is set by established protocol, according to the couple’s wishes.

 The Georgian Surrogacy Laws can be found on the Parliament of Georgia’s website.
 The legislation is written in the Georgian Language.
 So, you can always speak to our professionals at Surrogacy Consultancy to gain more knowledge in the same regard.

 At Surrogacy Consultancy, we have some of the best legal professionals from the ART domain to help you through every legal hassle related to surrogacy in Georgia.
 Over the years, we have helped and supported thousands of couples in realizing their parenthood dreams, in an ethical way.